R2U2/r2u2/monitors/rust/docs/user/embedding.md

 ## Reserving Memory

-The "static" in the name "R2U2 static monitor" refers to the monitor not perform any memory allocation calls, it is the user's responsibility to preallocate the required memory in arenas and array used by the monitor.
+The "static" in the name "R2U2 static monitor" refers to the monitor not perform any memory allocation calls, it is the user's responsibility to provide proper sizing parameters.
 A `Monitor` struct is used to represent the state and memory of an instance of R2U2.
 The `get_monitor` function will setup a monitor with default extents, see [configuration](./configuration.md) to adjust those sizes.

 ## Signal Input

 System state values, called signals, are read from the signal vector by the monitor on each tic.
-It is the user's responsibility to set these values correctly.

-The signal vector itself is an array of pointers to (null-terminated) strings representing the signal values.
+It is the user's responsibility to set these values correctly using the `load_bool_signal`, `load_float_signal`, `load_int_signal`, and `load_string_signal` functions.
+The signal vector itself is an array on integers/floats/booleans.
-Values are provided as strings to allow for type-casting of values by the front-end, for example changing the floating point type or reading a 1 or 0 as a boolean.

 In the R2U2 CLI, the CSV helper is used to read signal values and load them into the monitor's signal vector.
 Consult `r2u2_cli/src/main.rs` for an example of loading the signal vector.